anandbio/Practical-Biochemistry/practical.md

 **Principle:** The Biuret reagent contains sodium hydroxide, copper (II) sulfate and potassium sodium tartarate.
 Under alkaline conditions of the biuret reaction (pH 14), deprotonation of the amide nitrogen occurs which leads to high electron density at the nitrogen atom.
 Further, copper (II) ion complexes with four peptide nitrogens to yield a tetradentate violet colored coordination complex (λmax 565 nm).
 Since peptide bonds occur with the same frequency per amino acid in proteins, biuret test can be used to assess the concentration of proteins.
 At high pH Cu2+ binding with OHion leads to an insoluble precipitate, this is minimized by addition of potassium sodium tartarate, which stabilize the cupric ions.

 **Reagents:** Biuret reagent: Dissolve 0.3 g CuSO4 and 0.9 g sodium potassium tartarate in 50 ml of 0.2 N NaOH solution.
 Add 0.5 g of KI and make up the volume to 100 ml using 0.2 N NaOH.
-BSA stock solution: 20 mg/ml BSA
+BSA stock solution: 20 mg/ml BSA.

 ![biur](biuret.png)

 **Procedure:**

 1. Setup and process the blank, standards and samples as indicated in the table below.

 ![biu](biuret2.png)

 Compute the concentration of protein in test sample from the calibration curve.

 **Note:**